Romanian National Opera, Bucharest

-The Romanian National Opera, Bucharest (Opera Națională București) is one of the four national opera and ballet companies of Romania.
-The company is headquartered in Bucharest, near the Cotroceni neighbourhood.
+The Romanian National Opera, Bucharest (Opera Națională București) is the oldest of the four national opera and ballet companies of Romania.
+The company was founded in 1885 and is headquartered in Bucharest, near the Cotroceni neighbourhood.

 History

 In 1877, Romanian government regulation stipulated the formation of an opera company under the auspices of the Romanian National Theatre.
 On 8 May 1885, the Compania Opera Română (Romanian Opera Company) gave its first performance.
 The Romanian composer, conductor, singer and teacher George Stephănescu (1843-1925) was the founding director of this company.
 In 1921, the company was formally established as an independent institution, with subsequent funding that oscillated between direct government funding and funding from private individuals.
 The first production by the newly formalized company was of Wagner's Lohengrin, conducted by George Enescu.